Self Employed Remortgages

 The pros and cons of product transfers

 Your mortgage lender already knows a lot about you, so arranging a product transfer is straightforward.
-If the terms of your mortgage aren't changing, and you simply want a better rate, they can offer several benefits:

 • Processing times are quick.
 Usually just a week or two.